stylemistake/runner/README.md

 Create an empty bash script (`runnerfile.sh`), which is an entry point for the task runner.

-*Optional*: If you want the `runnerfile.sh` to be a task runner itself, add this to the beginning of the script:
+*Optional*: If you want the `runnerfile.sh` to be a self-contained script, add this to the beginning:

 ```bash
 #!/bin/bash